pickmultivalue/full-stack-with-pick-tutorial/back-end/jbase/setting-up-get-endpoint/README.md

 ```
 You may have to hit enter for the command prompt to come back.

-Fire up your favortie browser and navigate to: [http://localhost:20002/api/wresttest](http://localhost:20002/api/wresttest) This will prove that jAgent is up and running if you see a page full of JSON.
+Fire up your favortie browser and navigate to: [http://localhost:20002/api/wresttest](http://localhost:20002/api/wresttest).
+This will prove that jAgent is up and running if you see a page full of JSON.
 It will also setup the WDB.RESOURCE file when it’s accessed for the first time.

-### Output JSON with a program
+### Output JSON with a Program
 The next step is to write a program that outputs JSON for the web.
 I have prepared a [minimal program available here](https://github.com/pickmultivalue/full-stack-with-pick-tutorial/tree/master/back-end/jbase/setting-up-get-endpoint/GET-API-DEMO.b).

 1. `EDIT BP GET-API-DEMO` enter